The Truth Behind Modular Construction Revealed

 February 25, 2015 Justin Brown, Times Leader

-From selecting floor plans and features to saving time and money, constructing a modular home promotes its share of advantages.
+From selecting floor plans and features, modular construction, to saving time and money, constructing a modular home promotes its share of advantages.

 Allegations have surfaced over the years to discredit the efficiency of modular construction; alleging modular buildings depreciate in value, are cheaply made and they’re exposed to more wear and tear during transportation.